 Once sub-categories have been established, conduct interviews or focus groups to identify specific behavioural practices of the organisation’s top performers in each of these areas.
 If you are doing this for the sub-category of generating new business, the specific behaviours might include:

-These practices taken from your highest performers are very useful in determining the competency gaps that exist within the organisation.
-One approach to determining the magnitude of gaps is to conduct a competency based assessment.
+These practices taken from your employees are very useful in determining the competency gaps that exist within the organisation.
+One approach to assessing the magnitude of gaps is to conduct a competency-based assessment.

 Training and coaching can then be developed from the results of this feedback to help individuals improve areas of weakness.
 This training is not “blanket” but pertains to the deficit of specific individuals or groups of individuals within specific roles.

-Performance Planning and Development is a core competency of Workforce Development.
-Want to talk to us about improving key areas of your employee’s skills?
+Developing employees for performance is a core competency of Workforce Development.
+Want to talk to us about improving critical areas of your employee’s skills?
 Contact us